core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to remove the option or alter its content, before the group request reaches the proxy.
 Removing the option would otherwise result in not forwarding the group request to the servers.
 Instead, altering the option content would result in the proxy accepting and forwarding back responses for an amount of time different than the one actually indicated by the client.

 The security association between the client and the proxy SHOULD also provide message confidentiality.
 Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to simply access the option content, and thus learn for how long the client is willing to receive responses from the servers in the group via the proxy.
-This may in turn be used to perform a more efficient, selective suppression of responses from the servers.
+This may in turn be used by an on-path active adversary to perform a more efficient, selective suppression of responses from the servers.

 When the client protects the unicast request sent to the proxy using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.